Essential Masterclass

 One reason elder financial abuse occurs so easily in long-term care facilities is because members of care teams can easily get access to financial records as well as medical records.
 Putting protections in place before financial abuse happens is the best strategy.

 Banking and credit card accounts should be monitored regularly, and fraud alerts should be set up to be sent to the individual and a designated, trusted contact.
 An outside professional may also be hired to watch over the person’s finances.
+This may include setting up a trust, or appointing a Durable Financial Power of Attorney.

 If an aging parent mentions a strange phone call or an unusual request by a staff member, immediately check their accounts, even if they insist no personal information was shared.
 Scammers are very good at what they do and can easily convince a victim nothing wrong has occurred.
 Even if something didn’t occur this time, a single phone call or conversation may be a warning of the parent being on someone’s radar as a possible victim.